project-akri/akri/docs/extensibility.md

 }
 ```

-Finally, we need to update `./agent/Cargo.toml` to build with the http dependencies http is using:
+Finally, we need to update `./agent/Cargo.toml` to build with the dependencies http is using:
 ```TOML
 [dependencies]
 hyper-async = { version = "0.13.5", package = "hyper" }